canonical-web-and-design/practices/index.md

 - [Ports](/practices/local-development/ports): The local ports used when running our applications locally
 - [The run script](/practices/local-development/the-run-script): How to run easily run our applications locally using the `./run` script
 - [Documentation](/practices/solutions/documentation): Patterns for serving documentation pages to our communities and clients
+- [Choosing a framework](project-structure/choosing-a-framework.md): Guidelines for choosing the technology and structure for a new project